Schema authoring guide

 service setting is enabled, we will patch global http methods to intercept requests that send it to any domain not on theallowedDomains

-list - Depending on the integration, we will help make sure you don’t accidentally leak them
+list - Depending on the integration, we will help make sure you don’t accidentally leak them in bundled client-side javascript or server-rendered responses

 To customize behavior, you can set sensitive